MilesFM/Cooperate/README.md

 # Cooperate
-Cooperate is a WIP game in JavaScript
+Cooperate is a WIP game in JavaScript based on the The Prisoner's Dilemma.